googleapis/google-cloud-cpp/google/cloud/speech/README.md

 - Packaging maintainers or developers who prefer to install the library in a fixed directory (such as `/usr/local` or `/opt`) should consult the [packaging guide](/doc/packaging.md).
-- Developers that prefer using a package manager such as [vcpkg](https://vcpkg.io), [Conda](https://conda.io), or [Conan](https://conan.io) should follow the instructions for their package manager.
+- Developers who prefer using a package manager such as [vcpkg](https://vcpkg.io), [Conda](https://conda.io), or [Conan](https://conan.io) should follow the instructions for their package manager.